6h4ack/BurpFinder500/README.md

-# Bug-Finder-500
+# BurpFinder500
-Burp Finder 500 is a Burp extension developed to store 500 errors during an analysis.
+BurpFinder500 is a Burp extension developed to store 500 errors during an analysis.
 ## Installation
 We can add the plugin from the Burp Extensions section.
 ## How to use